Kalln/storecalc/inluppar/inlupp1/README.md

     entries into each bucket).
 This means that we don't have as long way to go into the end of the list as if we had 15 000 entries in each bucket.

-Is there some kind of trend?
+* Is there some kind of trend?
 (Possibly several.)

+  The trends seem very clear from our viewpoint.
+Comparing the values (str_eq) is the function that is used the most.
+  This has to do with that we always have to compare entries and their values to either know if they already exist or if the don't exist.
+When we get a large amount of entries, it seems very clear that we have to traverse a very long way into the linked list to check all the entries.
+This is very clear on 256k input were find_previous_entry_for_key as well as ioopm_hash_table_has_key is topping the amount of calls each function get.

-Do the results correspond with your expectations?
+* Do the results correspond with your expectations?

+  We are not sure what we expected but we expected definetly that looking up a key and looking for the previous key would take the most time.
+We expected this because of in cases of large entries it will take a long time traversing and checking the whole linked list to be sure that the key either exists or does note exist.
+We expected this to be the case especially with the larger text file.

-Based on these results, do you see a way to make your program go faster?
+* Based on these results, do you see a way to make your program go faster?

+  Increasing the amount of buckets would probably result in a faster program.
+The more buckets we have, the more we can "split" up our entries in each bucket and the fewer entries we have in each bucket would result in a faster run time.
+  This is because calculating the bucket takes O(1) time, while traversing a linked list could take O(n) time in worst case scenario.
+In the most optimal hashtable we would only have one entry per bucket.
+This would result that we can lookup a key in O(1) time.

-256K
+### 256K

 Each sample counts as 0.01 seconds.
   %   cumulative   self              self     total
  time   seconds   seconds    calls  ms/call  ms/call  name